kvkr/kavitha.app/data/projects/un-organised.md

   - /static/project-cover/un-organised.png
 ---

-## Unpacking the 'Un'Organised sector through Ethnography
+## Unpacking the 'Un'Organised sector by collecting alternate narratives

 This project was an inquiry of the needs, wants, aspirations, experiences and challenges the Unorganised sector (casual labourers, mostly migrant workers from rural places) face today at the Bangalore Market Area.
 For more research and documentation click here.